Company Details

 Yes, OSF HealthCare maintains an official LinkedIn profile, which is actively utilized for branding and talent engagement, which can be accessed here: https://www.linkedin.com/company/osf-healthcare.

-Incident Types: The types of cybersecurity incidents that have occurred include Ransomware and Data Leak.
+Incident Types: The types of cybersecurity incidents that have occurred include Ransomware, Breach and Data Leak.

-Detection and Response: The company detects and responds to cybersecurity incidents through an third party assistance with experian, and remediation measures with complimentary credit monitoring and identity protection services..
+Detection and Response: The company detects and responds to cybersecurity incidents through an third party assistance with experian, and remediation measures with complimentary credit monitoring and identity protection services, and incident response plan activated with yes (by cerner), and third party assistance with external cybersecurity specialists, and law enforcement notified with yes, and containment measures with secured affected systems, and communication strategy with delayed patient notification at the request of investigators..

 Title: Data Exfiltration at OSF Healthcare